adapt-L/iroh-ssh/README.md

 - **Persistent keys**: Uses dedicated `.ssh/iroh_ssh_ed25519` keypair
 - **QUIC encryption**: Transport layer encryption between endpoints

+Iroh-SSH is tested with Fedora Linux (SystemD) Gentoo Linux (OpenRC) and Windows 11 before release.

+If installed as a service on Linux, the server is supposed to run as the same user that owns the iroh-ssh binary.
+This user can get the nodeid for the service by running `iroh-ssh info`

 ## Status

 - [x] Password authentication